-The impact on assessment of long-term health conditions or disabilities will normally be addressed through assessment arrangements (generally organised through the Disability Service) or coursework deadline extensions already in place.
+The impact on assessment of long-term health conditions or disabilities will normally be addressed through assessment arrangements (eg Disability Access Plans, generally organised through the Disability Service) or deadline extensions already in place.

 Handling your information

-Your IMC report form and any evidence you do provide will be handled in accordance with the University’s Data Protection statement for student registration.
+Your IMC report form and evidence will be handled in accordance with the University’s Data Protection statement for student registration.

 The full detail of your IMC claim will be considered by the IMC Panel.
 If your IMCs are accepted, your circumstances will be taken into account by the Board of Examiners for Programmes.
-If you would like only the broad detail of your circumstances to be made known to the Board of Examiners for Programmes, please speak to your Director of Studies about the best way to summarise.
+You can speak to your Director of Studies if your IMC is accepted and you would like only the broad detail of your circumstances to be made known to the Board of Examiners for Programmes.

 Advice and support

-The SU Advice & Support Centre can provide independent guidance and confidential support to you and can assist you when you are preparing an IMC report form.
-They will work with you to understand and help you detail your circumstances on the form and can review any drafts of the form before you submit it.
-They can also help identify further support available to you and provide ongoing support where needed.
+The SU Advice & Support Centre can provide independent guidance and confidential support to you.
+They can assist you when you are preparing an IMC report form by offering help to detail your case and giving you feedback on your form before you submit.

 Student Services’ Wellbeing Service offers counselling and other student support.